Ghulam Rasool Noori: Ideal State

-According to Noori individuals are mutually dependent upon each other for the development and betterment of the society, as per him an ideal society is one in which members are interacting with one another to achieve the common goal.
+According to Noori, individuals are mutually dependent upon each other for the development and betterment of the society; an ideal society is one in which members are interacting with one another to achieve the common goal.

 He says “an individual of an ideal society can never remain antagonistic to other members of society.” as per him “different goals can only be achieved when members of society become one, and work together.”

 He views an ideal society can only be formed by the members of the society who are piety and have purified their souls.

 In one of his lectures, he stated “the formation of an ideal society is not possible without Taqwa”.